Brittany-Reid/node_code_query/README.md

 If you recieve an error about already defined constants, use the `.reset` command to reset your REPL state.

-(Brittany: I need to re-add the newline button, sorry I forgot!
-Just copy the whole example code.
-EDIT: should work now.)

 You will see the contents of the file outputed on the REPL.

-(Brittany: you will also see some `undefineds` this is a repl option that can be disabled, I thought seeing undefined may be good, but it does this for each line so I will disable it again soon.)

 ### 7. Save the project